TexasInstruments/c2000ware-core-sdk/README.md

 ## Repository Layout

 - .metadata folder
+   - This folder contains the metadata files for SysConfig.
+Do not modify.

+- boards/.meta
-  - This folder contains the C2000Ware resource explorer standalone GUI files.
+  - This folder contains the metadata files for C2000 boards.
 Do not modify.

 - device_support
   - This folder contains all device-specific support files, bit field headers and device development user’s guides.